Sour Cherry Cobbler

 Instructions

-- Preheat oven to 350º
+- Preheat oven to 350º F.

-- Stir tapioca into drained cherries.
+- Stir minute tapioca into the drained cherries.

 - Sprinkle with a bit more sugar if you like the cherries sweeter.